tc-playground/nw-playground/kernel/netfilter/iptables.md

         * `rules` - Are defined with respect to packet criteria, and, have a `target` (action):

-            * `criteria` - Includes: source/destination ip, source dstination port, protocol, input/ouput interfaces, etc.
+            * `criteria` - Includes: source/destination ip, source destination port, protocol, input/output interfaces, etc.

             * `connection state` - The history of the connection and who initiated it.